 Simple English definitions for legal terms

-Read a random definition: contest
+Read a random definition: child-abuse and -neglect reporting statute

 The informed consent doctrine is a rule that says doctors and nurses must tell patients all the important information about a medical treatment or procedure before they agree to it.
 This helps patients make good decisions about their health.
 The doctor or nurse will usually write down all the information and ask the patient to sign a paper saying they understand and agree to the treatment.
 If a doctor doesn't follow this rule, they could get in trouble for not taking good care of their patient.